-by Jessica Healey, Marketing and Event Specialist, Food Outreach
+Written by Jessica Healey, marketing and event specialist at Food Outreach

 For more than 27 years, Food Outreach has continued to be the only nonprofit organization in the greater St. Louis area that focuses on providing vital nutritional support to low-income men, women and children with HIV/AIDS or cancer.
 An impassioned staff, along with 600 dedicated volunteers, cooks, packs, and distributes over 560,000 meals to 2,000 clients annually.